discourse/discourse/docs/INSTALL-ubuntu.md

     # you've given discourse sudo permissions, which is *not* the default)
     # rvm requirements

+    # NOTE: rvm will tell you which packages you (or your sysadmin) need
-    # If discourse does not have sudo permissions (likely the case), run:
+    # to install during this step.
+As discourse does not have sudo
+    # permissions (likely the case), run:
     rvm --autolibs=read-fail requirements
-    # and rvm will tell you which packages you (or your sysadmin) need
-    # to install before it can proceed.
-Do that and then resume next:
+    # repeat untill it fully executes

 Continue with Discourse installation